goodbotai/borq/docs/Environment Variables.md

-# Environment variables

 None of these vars is required by themselves but you need to set a few of them to create a functioning bot.

 |        Environment variable      |                                     Descpription                                           |         Default         |
 |:--------------------------------:|:------------------------------------------------------------------------------------------:|:-----------------------:|